elasticpath/elasticpath-dev/docs/authentication/single-sign-on/authentication-realm-api/authentication-realm-api-overview.md

 sidebar_position: 10
 ---

-This You can use the Authentication Realms endpoint to configure authentication options.
+You can use the Authentication Realms endpoint to configure authentication options.
 Authentication Realm sub-resources can be used to configure single sign-on.

 ## The Authentication Realm Object